 - Serve with proper Canadian maple syrup.

 Bananas.
 Don’t add the blueberries.
-After all the pancakes are done, wipe the pan clean with paper towels and melt a little butter in it.
-Then slice up a couple of bananas straight into the pan and let them caramelise, flipping over once.
+After all the pancakes are done, wipe the pan clean with a paper towel and melt a little butter in it.
+Then slice up a couple of not too squishy bananas straight into the pan and let them caramelise, flipping over once.
 Serve on top of the pancakes with maple syrup.